asliddinxanov/Python/README.md

 ・RGB image: It contains three layers of 2D image, these layers are Red, Green, and Blue channels.

 ・Grayscale image: These images contain shades of black and white and contain only a single channel.

+## Classic image processing algorithms
+### 1. Morphological Image Processing
+Morphological image processing tries to remove the imperfections from the binary images because binary regions produced by simple thresholding can be distorted by noise.
+It also helps in smoothing the image using opening and closing operations.

+Morphological operations can be extended to grayscale images.
+It consists of non-linear operations related to the structure of features of an image.
+It depends on the related ordering of pixels but on their numerical values.
+This technique analyzes an image using a small template known as structuring element which is placed on different possible locations in the image and is compared with the corresponding neighbourhood pixels.
+A structuring element is a small matrix with 0 and 1 values.